vineetkia/vineetkia/README.md

 # 👋 Hi there!
-I'm Vineet Kumar - Your Next SDE Superstar! 🚀
+I'm Vineet

 * 💼 I'm a Software Development Engineer at **Openlink Financial**, a cutting-edge fintech company in the heart of New York City.
 * 🏆 Former **Microsoft Student Ambassador** and **Technical Head** at the Technology And Gaming Club, VIT Vellore.